-1246 n.6 (opinion of Kavanaugh, J.).
-But whether or not this view is correct (a question on which amicus takes no position), it elides the critical distinction to which amicus has repeatedly adverted-between Congress's power to define the underlying offense and the existence of an exception to the jury-trial provisions justifying the assertion of military, rather than civilian, jurisdiction.
-Even if Congress has the abstract power to decide for itself that particular conduct constitutes a violation of the law of nations for purposes of imposing civilian criminal or civil liability, see, e.g., Beth Stephens, Federalism and Foreign Affairs: Congress's Power To "Define and Punish . . .
-Offenses Against the Law of Nations, "42 WM. & MARY L. REV. 447 (2000), the exception to the jury-trial protections identified by the Supreme Court in Quirin extends only to offenses committed by enemy belligerents against the international laws of war, see, e.g., Quirin, 317 U.S. at 41; see also Vladeck, supra, at 338 ("Congress may have some leeway to subject less well established offenses . . . to prosecution in the civilian criminal courts, but fundamental principles of American constitutional law . . . compel the conclusion that any exception justifying trial in a military court be founded on the clearest of precedent.").
+Against the Law of Nations, "42 WM. & MARY L. REV. 447 (2000), the exception to the jury-trial protections identified by the Supreme Court in Quirin extends only to offenses committed by enemy belligerents against the international laws of war, see, e.g., Quirin, 317 U.S. at 41; see also Vladeck, Laws of War, supra, at 338 ("Congress may have some leeway to subject less well established offenses . . . to prosecution in the civilian criminal courts, but fundamental principles of American constitutional law . . . compel the conclusion that any exception justifying trial in a military court be founded on the clearest of precedent.").

-That is to say, regardless of whether Congress is entitled to interpretive latitude in defining war crimes under the Define and Punish Clause or its other enumerated powers, such deference does not extend to a determination that the offenses in question are fit for military adjudication.
+Thus, regardless of whether Congress is entitled to interpretive latitude in defining war crimes under the Define and Punish Clause or its other enumerated powers, such deference does not extend to a determination that the offenses in question are fit for military adjudication.
 After all, "The caution that must be exercised in the incremental development of common-law crimes by the judiciary is . . . all the more critical when reviewing developments that stem from military action."
-Hamdan I, 548 U.S. at 602 n.34 (plurality); see also Toth, 350 U.S. at 23 n.22 ("Determining the scope of the constitutional power of Congress to authorize trial by court-martial presents another instance calling for limitation to 'the least possible power adequate to the end proposed." (quoting Anderson v.
+Hamdan I, 548 U.S. at 602 n.34 (plurality); see also Toth, 350 U.S. at 23 n.22 ("Determining the scope of the constitutional power of Congress to authorize trial by court-martial presents another instance calling for limitation to 'the least possible power adequate to the end proposed."" (quoting Anderson v.
 Dunn, 19 U.S. (6 Wheat.)
 204, 231 (1821))).

-Thus, even assuming arguendo that Congress has the constitutional power to define the offenses here at issue, cf. 18 U.S.C. § 2339B (imposing civilian criminal liability for the provision of material support to designated foreign terrorist organizations), the government's concession that such offenses are not recognized by the international laws of war should be dispositive of its ability to subject them to trial by military commission, at least based on the jury-trial exception recognized in Quirin.
-See Vladeck, supra, at 337-41.
+Even assuming arguendo that Congress has the constitutional power to define the offenses here at issue, then, the government's concession that such offenses are not recognized by the international laws of war should be dispositive of its ability to subject them to trial by military commission, at least based on the jury-trial exception recognized in Quirin.
+See Vladeck, Laws of War, supra, at 337-41.

-d.
-No Jury-Trial Exception Exists for Violations of the "Domestic Common Law of War"
+d) There Is No Jury-Trial Exception for Violations of the "U.S. Common Law of War"